 Ejection code is based upon C code by Uwe_Sieber.

 Program and drive icon is from the Snow.E2 set by Sascha Höhne.

 'No drives' icon is from the Gant set by Paul Davey aka

 Ipod icon unknown - please contact me if you are/know the author.

 Uses the Project JEDI 'Setup and Config Manager API'.

-C to Pascal Converter by Ural Gunaydin was used to translate some C code.
+C to Pascal Converter by Ural Gunaydin was used to translate much of the C code.

 The software is provided "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any

 warranty of merchantability or fitness for a particular purpose.
 In no event shall the initial developer or any other contributor be